Blockchain & Crypto Terminology Explained

 A Cryptocurrency ETF is an exchange-traded fund where you can invest in a diversified portfolio of cryptocurrencies as opposed to investing in individual coins/tokens.

 The US Securities and Exchange Commission (SEC) is an independent agency of the US federal government.
 The purpose of the SEC is to ensure that full and accurate disclosure is made by companies offering stocks, bonds, mutual funds, and cryptocurrencies to the public.

 38. Cryptocurrency exchange

-A cryptocurrency exchange is a where people can trade cryptocurrencies for other assets.
-For example you can trade one cryptocurrency for another cryptocurrency or you can trade fiat money for a cryptocurrency or vise versa.
+A cryptocurrency exchange is where people can trade cryptocurrencies for other assets.
+For example, you can trade one cryptocurrency for another cryptocurrency or you can trade fiat money for a cryptocurrency or vise versa.
 There are centralized cryptocurrency exchanges and decentralized cryptocurrency exchanges.
-Here are two popular cryptocurrency exchanges:

 39. Gas or Transaction fee